OSInside/kiwi/doc/source/development.rst

     tox -e doc

-Whenever a change in the documentation is pushed to the git, it will be automatically updated via :command:`travis-sphinx` and is available at:
+Whenever a change in the documentation is pushed to GitHub, it will be automatically updated via :command:`travis-sphinx` and is available at:

 https://opensource.suse.com/kiwi